rubyworks/rulebow/README.md

 met.
 Through repetitive application, this allows a project to all but manage itself.

 Fire is not complicated.
-It goes not require a bazillion plug-ins.
+It does not require a bazillion plug-ins.
-Although some external tools can be helpful and used with it, and it makes some procedures more convenient --for example it makes FileUtils methods directly available in the build script context, mostly it just trusts the developer to know how to write the build scripts they need.
+Although some external tools can be helpful and used with it, and it makes some procedures more convenient.
+For example, it makes FileUtils methods directly available in the build script context.
+Mostly it just trusts the developer to know how to write the build scripts they need.

 Below you will find a brief "Hot Minute" guide for getting up and